btcpayserver/btcpayserver-doc/docs/HardwareWalletIntegration.md

 Additional transaction settings can be found by clicking on the [Advanced Settings](Wallet.md#advanced-settings) button.
 If you are not familiar with these types of settings, you may leave them as is to use the default settings.

-If you are experiencing issues sending from a Trezor wallet, you may need to enable [this advanced setting](FAQ/FAQ-Wallet.md#why-is-sending-a-transaction-using-trezor-failing).
+If you are experiencing issues sending transactions from a Trezor wallet, you may need to enable [this advanced setting](FAQ/FAQ-Wallet.md#why-is-sending-a-transaction-using-trezor-failing).

 ![Send Bitcoin via BTCPay Vault](./img/BTCPayVaultWalletSend2.png "Send Bitcoin via BTCPay Vault")